Join a Lab

 The Moonee Ponds Lab will run sessions on Saturday 10am – 12pm and 1pm-3pm at the Sam Merrifield Library; 762 Mt Alexander Rd, Moonee Ponds

-The cost is $25.75 MVCC resident and $51.50 non resident per session.
-This covers the cost of our mentors, who are professional programmers, graphic designers, 3D modellers and software designers.
+The fee covers the cost of our mentors, who are professional programmers, graphic designers, 3D modellers and software designers.

 To apply and reserve a place for your child, please register by clicking on the orange REGISTER button on this page and select the Moonee Ponds Lab from the list at the top of the child registration form